 The process of aging inevitably leads to the skin losing its tautness and beginning to sag—and nowhere is this more prominent than along the jaw line and under the chin.
-Additionally, stubborn pockets of fat appear under the chin, and won’t go away in spite of your best efforts in terms of diet and exercise.
+Additionally, stubborn pockets of fat appear under the chin and won’t go away, in spite of your best efforts with diet and exercise.

 Fortunately, the neck lift is designed to help improve those very conditions and reduce the signs of aging by eliminating excess fat and tightening the tissue and muscles in key areas of your neck.

 The most frequent profile of patients (both male and female) who come to the Larrabee Center for a neck lift is as follows: